No, Honestly

-No, Honestly is a British television sitcom that starred real-life married couple John Alderton and Pauline Collins as Charles ("C.D.")
-Danbee and Claira Burrell.
+No - Honestly is a British television sitcom which starred real-life married couple John Alderton and Pauline Collins as Charles ("C.D.")
+Danby and Claira Burrell.
 It depicted their meeting and courtship up to their first wedding anniversary.
 It aired on ITV from 4 October 1974 to 5 January 1975.
 It also aired on PBS in the United States in 1975.
-The theme song was written and performed by Lynsey de Paul.
+The theme song, similarly titled "No, Honestly", was written and performed by Lynsey de Paul.

 A subsequent television series titled Yes, Honestly aired on ITV from 9 January 1976 and 23 April 1977, starring Liza Goddard and Donal Donnelly as sweethearts Lily and Matthew Browne who marry halfway through the second series.